DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   is even more faster then **ef10** but does not support multi-segment mbufs, disallows multiple mempools and neglects mbuf reference counters.
-  **ef100** chooses EF100 native datapath which supports multi-segment mbufs and TCP/UDP checksum offloads.
+  **ef100** chooses EF100 native datapath which supports multi-segment mbufs, IPv4 and TCP/UDP checksum offloads.

 - ``perf_profile`` [auto|throughput|low-latency] (default **throughput**)